 Jacob van Ruisdael

-Jacob, born in Haarlem, started painting at an early age.
+The Haarlem native Jacob started painting at an early age.
 His first work dates from 1646.
 Besides being a painter, Ruisdael was also a doctor.
-Ruisdael was probably taught by his father, but his uncle, the artist Salomon van Ruisdael, must also have been of great influence.
+Ruisdael was probably taught by his father, but his uncle, the artist Salomon van Ruysdael, must also have been a great influence.

 The work of Van Ruisdael

-Jacob painted not only forest landscapes with large central motifs – ruins, watermills, oaks – but also city and seascapes.
-Ruisdael’s compositions are often more impressive than reality.
-Ruisdael travelled to find inspiration for his paintings and made many drawings.
-Some of his etchings are also known.
+Jacob painted not only forest landscapes with large central motifs - ruins, watermills, oaks - but also town and seascapes.
+Ruisdael's compositions are often more imposing than reality.
+Ruisdael travelled to gain inspiration for his paintings and made many drawings.
+There are also a few etchings known by him.
 Around 1656 Jacob van Ruisdael moved to Amsterdam.
-There he lived and worked until his death in 1682.
+He lived and worked there until his death in 1682.